"Accountability breeds response-ability."

 Holding Accountability

 Accountability is an act of love.
-When you hold someone accountable, you're saying: "I believe you can keep your word.
+When we hold someone accountable, we say: "I believe you can keep your word.
 I respect you enough to expect your best.
 I care enough to tell you the truth."

-The Bully uses accountability as a weapon.
+The Bully weaponizes accountability.
 He holds others to impossible standards while exempting himself.
 He punishes rather than coaches.
 The Wimp avoids accountability.
-He doesn't hold himself or others to standards because he fears conflict.
+He won't hold himself or others to standards because he fears conflict.
 The Mature Warrior holds everyone—including himself—accountable with firmness and compassion.

 Holding accountability requires:

-Clear agreements: You can't hold someone accountable to something they never agreed to.
-The Warrior makes sure agreements are clear, specific, and understood.
+Clear agreements: We can't hold someone accountable to something they never agreed to.
+The Warrior ensures agreements are clear, specific, and understood.

 Consistent follow-through: Accountability means checking in and following up.
-It's not one conversation—it's ongoing attention.
+Not one conversation.
+Ongoing attention.

 Direct communication: When an agreement breaks, the Warrior addresses it directly and promptly.
 He doesn't hint or gossip.
 He speaks truth with care.